 How about having the overwhelming desire to drink a liter of water?
 Or you feel your muscles begin to shake on a move you did well last week?
 Worse yet, did you realize at the last minute that you didn’t wash your top and now your armpits are stinking out the gym?

 Not preparing for a workout can derail even the best intentions, fast.
 If you haven’t taken the time to prepare your body, mind, and environment, you won’t be able to get the most out of your workout.
 You’ll be wearing yourself out and have to rest for much longer than you should need to.
+In some cases, the first step is always the hardest.
+But, once you get started, finishing an intense routine will feel like a walk in the park.
+So, if you’re having trouble starting your workout session, setting up a routine prior to your session may be helpful.

-Your workout doesn’t start when you press “go” on your fitness watch.
+Keep in mind that your workout doesn’t start when you press “go” on your fitness watch.
 It starts long before.

 How to Prepare for a Workout